DIG-Network/chia-dig-node/windows_install/README.md

 1. Download NSSM from [nssm.cc](https://nssm.cc/download).
 2. Extract the zip file and copy `nssm.exe` from the appropriate folder (32-bit or 64-bit) to `C:\Windows\System32`.

-#### Optional: Reverse Proxy Setup
+## Optional: Reverse Proxy Setup

-A reverse proxy is necessary for the DIG Node setup to securely expose your content server to the internet, this step is optional.
+A reverse proxy can be set up to securely expose your DIG Node's content server to the internet.
+For instructions on setting up a reverse proxy, please refer to the [reverse proxy setup guide](reverse-proxy-setup.md).
-You can choose between Internet Information Services (IIS) and Nginx for your reverse proxy setup.
-Microsoft IIS is native to Windows whereas Nginx is a popular lightweight cross-platform option.
-Install one of them based on your preference.

-##### Option 1: Internet Information Services (IIS)

-1. Open the Control Panel and go to "Programs and Features".
-2. Click on "Turn Windows features on or off".
-3. Check the box next to "Internet Information Services" and click OK.
-4. Wait for the installation to complete and restart your computer if prompted.

-After installing IIS, you'll need to install the URL Rewrite Module:

-1. Download the URL Rewrite Module from the [official Microsoft IIS site](https://www.iis.net/downloads/microsoft/url-rewrite).
-2. Run the installer and follow the prompts to complete the installation.

-##### Option 2: Nginx

-1. Download Nginx for Windows from the [official Nginx website](http://nginx.org/en/download.html).
-2. Extract the zip file to a location of your choice (e.g., `C:\nginx`).
-3. Add the Nginx directory to your system's PATH environment variable.

-#### OpenSSL (for certificate generation)

-If you plan to use SSL/TLS certificates:

-1. Download the OpenSSL installer (Light version) for Windows from a trusted source like [Shining Light Productions](https://slproweb.com/products/Win32OpenSSL.html).
-2. Run the installer and follow the prompts.
-Choose to copy OpenSSL DLLs to the OpenSSL binaries directory.
-3. Add the OpenSSL bin directory (e.g., `C:\Program Files\OpenSSL-Win64\bin`) to your system's PATH environment variable.

-After installing these prerequisites, you'll be ready to run the DIG Node setup script, which will guide you through the process of setting up your reverse proxy and other components.

 ## Manual Setup

-If you prefer to set up your DIG Node manually or encounter issues with the automated script, please refer to the `manual-setup-windows.md` file for step-by-step instructions.
+If you prefer to set up your DIG Node manually or encounter issues with the automated script, please refer to the [manual Windows setup guide](manual-setup-windows.md) for step-by-step instructions.

 ## Troubleshooting